List of tallest buildings in Sapporo

-This list of tallest buildings in Sapporo ranks buildings in Sapporo, Japan, by height.
 Sapporo is the capital and largest city of the island of Hokkaido, and the fifth-largest city in Japan, with a population of over 1.9 million.
 Hokkaido is the northernmost prefecture of Japan and the largest by area.
 Sapporo contains the majority of tall buildings in Hokkaido.
 As of March 2024, Sapporo has 2 completed buildings above 150 meters (492 feet) and 22 completed buildings above 100 meters (328 feet).

 The first high-rise to be built in Sapporo that reached 100 meters tall was the Sapporo Center Building in 1987.
 From 2000, an increasing number of high-rise buildings were built.
 The Sapporo JR Tower, built in 2003 at a height of 173 m (568 ft), was the tallest building in the city before the construction of the current tallest building, the 175 m (574 ft) ONE Sapporo Station Tower, in 2023.
 It is also the tallest building in Hokkaido.
 While not a habitable building, the Sapporo TV Tower, which has a height of 147.2 m (482 ft) is the third tallest structure in the city and a local landmark.

 Sapporo's skyline is notable for the layout of its buildings on a grid plan, which is uncommon for cities in Japan.